giuliachiola/super-blog-content/tutorials/styleguide-setup.md

 id: B2
 ---

-Regardless of which tool we use to build our styleguide, it helps a lot to have a checklist of packages we need for (almost) every project setup.
+Regardless of which tool I use to build my styleguides, it helps a lot to have a checklist of packages I need for (almost) every project setup.

 ## Styles

 - [node sass](https://github.com/sass/node-sass)

 > Node-sass is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass.

 ```shell